Fake News Detection Project Using Python and ML

 • Passive Aggressive Classifier: Suitable for large-scale learning and can easily utilize online data streams for classification.
 It updates itself aggressively only in case it makes an error in classification but unlike most learners it does not update itself when it succeeds in classification.

 • Multinomial Naive Bayes: An independent-word assumption model.
-It is fast, efficient, and is quite popular for spam or fake news detection.
+It is fast, efficient, and quite popular for spam or fake news detection.

 upGrad’s Exclusive Data Science Webinar for you –